mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

 # IANA Considerations

-IANA is requested to update the `localhost.` registration in the registry of Special-Use Domain Names {{RFC6761}} to reference the domain name reservations considerations section of this document.

 ## Domain Name Reservation Considerations

-This document requests that IANA update the `localhost.` registration in the registry of Special-Use Domain Names {{RFC6761}} to reference the domain name reservation considerations defined in {{localhost-names}}.
+This document requests that IANA updates the `localhost.` registration in the registry of Special-Use Domain Names {{RFC6761}} to reference this document rather than {{RFC6761}}.

+Considerations for this reservation are detailed in {{localhost-names}}.

 ## DNSSEC

-The `.localhost` TLD is already assigned to IANA, as per {{RFC2606}}, but does not have an entry in the DNSSEC root-zone.
+The `.localhost` TLD is already assigned to IANA, as per {{RFC2606}}, but does not have an entry in the root-zone.
 This means that the root will return an NXDOMAIN response along with NSEC records constituting a secure denial of existence if queried.
 That's consistent with the general principle that localhost names do not exist in the DNS, and the subsequent requirements to